VDA5050/VDA5050/VDA5050_EN.md

 ### 6.x.
 Implementation of the zone set object for zone set transfer

 In contrast to the maps, the structure of the zones is predefined.
-This structure shall be maintained when downloading as well as sending the zones via the separate topic.
+This structure shall be maintained when downloading as well as sending the zones via the separate topic `zoneSet`.
 This structure is not part of the state message of the vehicles.

 A zoneSet shall only be changed and distributed by master control to keep consistency in the system.